zugz/tox-DHTAnnouncements/DHTAnnouncements.md

-our list is 120s if we are announced to it, and otherwise is `min(120,3n)` seconds where `n` is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we are informed by a Data Search response from the node that we are no longer announced at the node.
+our list is 120s if we are announced to it, and otherwise is `min(120,3n)` seconds where `n` is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we are informed by a Data Search response from the node that we have just ceased to be announced at the node.

 A node on the list which fails to respond to a Data Search request is sent another at most 10s later.
 After 3 consecutive Data Search requests are sent